openaps/docs/docs/docs/walkthrough/phase-4/autotune.md

 Note: this is currently based on *one* ISF and carb ratio throughout the day at the moment.
 Here is the [issue](https://github.com/openaps/oref0/issues/326) if you want to keep track of the work to make autotune work with multiple ISF or carb ratios.

+Feedback: Autotune is still a work in progress (WIP).
+Please provide feedback along the way, or after you run it.
+You can share your thoughts in [Gitter](https://gitter.im/nightscout/intend-to-bolus), or via this short [Google form](https://goo.gl/forms/Cxbkt9H2z05F93Mg2).

 **Step 1: Create VM**
 * You'll need a Linux VM for now, until Autotune is updated to [support Mac OS X](https://github.com/openaps/oref0/issues/327) or Windows.
 You can either create a Linux VM locally using software like [VirtualBox](https://www.virtualbox.org/wiki/Downloads), or in the cloud with your favorite cloud service.
 * For cloud servers, free options include [AWS](https://aws.amazon.com/free/) (free for 1 year) and [Google Cloud](https://cloud.google.com/free-trial/) (free trial for a year; about $5/mo after that).
 If you're willing to pay up front, Digital Ocean is $5/mo and very fast to set up.
 AWS may take a day to spin up your account, so if you're in a hurry, one of the others might be a better option.